project-overwatch/overwatch-py/README.md

 A list of available routes and their payloads can be found in the code itself, in `api.py`.
 A Swagger spec is on the way.

+If you'd like to run the test suite:
+`pytest overwatch-py/tests.py`

 ## Contributions..

 ..are more than welcome.
 Please fork the code, hack to your heart's content and file a PR.
 Also, please make sure any new endpoints